ramonsouzarss/ramonsouzarss/README.md

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=2483F8&height=120&section=header"/>

-# Data Wizard | Python Developer | Continuous Learner 🚀

----

 ## About Me

-I’m Ramon Souza Santos,
+I’m Ramon Souza,

+Data Wizard | Python Developer | Continuous Learner 🚀
 Pythonist diving into the field of Data Science and Software Engineering.
 Currently, I'm working as Data Analyst and Business Intelligence consultant for third-sector organizations.
 I am passionate about data analysis, cloud computing, and good software development practices.
 I’m always learning and eager to apply my skills in solving real-world problems.
 Veteran with nine years of experience serving in the Brazilian Army as a Sergeant.